 Yes.
 Berea College students are required to file a FAFSA for every year they are enrolled at Berea College.
 The FAFSA must be filed to determine what federal and state financial aid programs the student is eligible for.
 Each year the FAFSA is available to complete beginning October 1st.
 Students are expected to complete their FAFSA by October 31st, the priority filing date.

-A Student Aid Report, which results from the information provided on the FAFSA by the student and/or parent(s).
-You can see what your annual Expected Family Contribution is on this form.
-You need to read the information when you receive your SAR back because it also informs the student and/or parent(s) if the FAFSA has been rejected for reasons such as missing signature(s), incomplete information.
-A rejected FAFSA can cause a delay in your receiving all of the federal and state financial assistance for which you are eligible.
+A SAR is a Student Aid Report, which is compiled from the information provided on the FAFSA by the student and/or parent(s) and sent to you by email or mail from Federal Student Aid.
+The SAR will contain your Expected Family Contribution.
+It is important to read all information on your SAR when you receive it, as it informs the student and/or parent(s) if the FAFSA has been rejected for reasons such as missing signature(s) or incomplete information.
+A rejected FAFSA can cause a delay in receiving all of the federal and state financial assistance for which you are eligible.

 There are questions on the FAFSA that determine a student’s dependency status.
 To be considered independent of parent(s) or guardian(s) by the federal government for financial aid purposes, a student would have to meet at least one of these qualifications:

 - Born before January 1, 1999